General

 There is no data here up to now

 We have a proven track record of implementing projects with respected national and international partners.
-Our donors have included UNESCO, the Afghanistan Technical & Vocational Institute (ATVI) through a USAID-funded project, the Swedish Committee for Afghanistan (SCA), BRAC International, and the Afghanistan Solidarity Organization (ASO).
+Our donors have included UNESCO, the Afghanistan Technical & Vocational Institute (ATVI) through a USAID-funded project, the Swedish Committee for Afghanistan (SCA), UN Women, TDH Germany, BRAC International, and the Afghanistan Solidarity Organization (ASO).

 Community-Based Education